-- securing access on Te Ara Pātaka upland tramping track connecting Lyttelton and Akaroa craters, developing maps, shelters and an ongoing maintenance plan, and eventually extending it to connect Christchurch to Akaroa and loop back to SH75 via the Southern Bays; - managing, maintaining and developing the Trust's existing assets including Rod Donald Hut, a suite of walking information products and the annual Banks Peninsula Walking Festival; - supporting development of the Head to Head walkway around Lyttelton Harbour/Whakaraupō; - supporting Banks Peninsula Conservation Trust and its Ecological vision including Pest Free Banks Peninsula 2050 and the Peninsula having four indigenous forest areas of more than 1000ha each; - building knowledge of how income from carbon sequestration projects can assist with native biodiversity enhancement; - building a stronger partnership with Christchurch City Council through joint projects to improve signage, waymarking and maintenance of peri-urban tracks on the Peninsula, and walking linkage plans in support of the Public Open Space Strategy or its replacement; and, - building stronger partnerships with others including Whaka Ora/Healthy Harbour, ECan,
+- securing access on Te Ara Pātaka upland tramping track connecting Lyttelton and Akaroa craters, through a significant property purchase to create a new conservation park which includes an ongoing maintenance plan, - in time extending Te Ara Pātaka to connect Christchurch to Akaroa and loop back to SH75 via the Southern Bays; - managing, maintaining and developing the Trust's existing assets including Rod Donald Hut, a suite of walking information products and the annual Banks Peninsula Walking Festival; - supporting development of the Head to Head walkway around Lyttelton Harbour/Whakaraupō; - supporting the Banks Peninsula Conservation Trust and its Ecological vision including Pest Free Banks Peninsula 2050 and the Peninsula having four indigenous forest areas of more than 1000ha each; - building knowledge of how income from carbon sequestration projects can assist with native biodiversity enhancement; - building a stronger partnership with Christchurch City Council through joint projects to support its Public Open Space Strategy; Biodiversity and Climate Change goals and, - building stronger partnerships with other organisations and initiatives, e.g. including Te Pātaka o Rākaihautū / Banks Peninsula GeoPark.